hackerspacesg/hackerspace.sg/contents/plenum/2018-03-14/_index/main.md

 ## Any Other Business

 ### Next Meeting
-- 2018-04-11 20:00 (tentatively scheduled for 2nd Wednesday of every month, but subject to change depending on the schedule of key people)
+- 2018-04-12 20:00 (tentatively scheduled for 2nd Wednesday of every month, but subject to change depending on the schedule of key people; Valentine and Robert may be busy on April 11)

 ### 21:34 Close